Characterizing a vertex-transitive graph by a large ball: Introduction

 Let us pause here, recalling that the notion of LG-rigidity was introduced by Benjamini and Georgakopoulos in \cite{BsF,G}.
 The main result of \cite{G} is \begin{thmm} \cite{G} One-ended planar vertex-transitive graphs are LG-rigid. \end{thmm} Examples of LG-rigid vertex-transitive graphs also include the standard Cayley graphs of $\Z^d$ \cite{BE}.
 All these examples are now covered by the following theorem.

-\begin{ithm} Let $X$ be a connected, large-scale simply connected graph with finite valency whose group of isometries $\Isom(X)$ is cocompact (e.g.\ $X$ is vertex transitive).
-Then $X$ is USLG-rigid if (and only if) the vertex-stabilizers of $\Isom(X)$ are finite, or equivalently if the isometry group of $X$ is discrete. \end{ithm} Note that Theorem \ref{thm:QT} is not a consequence of Theorem \ref{thm:mainIntro} as the automorphism group of a tree may have infinite vertex-stabilizers.
-It follows from \cite[Theorem 3.1]{Ba} that the isometry group $G$ of a one ended planar vertex-transitif graph $X$ embeds as a closed (hence discrete) subgroup of either $\PSL(2,\R)$ or of $\Isom(\R^2)$.
-Hence we deduce from Theorem \ref{thm:mainIntro} that $X$ is USLG-rigid, hence recovering Georgakopoulos' result.
+\begin{ithm} Let $X$ be a large-scale simply connected graph whose group of isometries $\Isom(X)$ is cocompact (e.g.\ $X$ is vertex-transitive).
+Then $X$ is USLG-rigid if (and only if) the vertex-stabilizers of $\Isom(X)$ are finite. \end{ithm} In this paper we will always equip $\Isom(X)$ with the topology of pointwise convergence.
+The assumption that $\Isom(X)$ has finite vertex stabilizers is equivalent to $\Isom(X)$ being discrete for this topology.

+Note that Theorem \ref{thm:QT} is not a consequence of Theorem \ref{thm:mainIntro} as the automorphism group of a tree may have infinite vertex-stabilizers.
+It follows from \cite[Theorem 3.1]{Ba} that the isometry group $G$ of a one ended planar vertex-transitive graph $X$ embeds as a closed (hence discrete) subgroup of either $\PSL(2,\R)$ or of $\Isom(\R^2)$.
+Hence we deduce from Theorem \ref{thm:mainIntro} that $X$ is LG-rigid, hence recovering Georgakopoulos' result.

-Let us say that a finitely presented group is LG-rigid (resp.\ SLG-rigid, USLG-rigid) if all its Cayley graphs are LG-rigid (resp.\ SLG-rigid, USLG-rigid).
-Using some structural results due to Furman (for lattices) and Trofimov (for groups with polynomial growth), we obtain, as a corollary of Theorem \ref{thm:mainIntro},
+Let us say that a finitely presented group is LG-rigid (resp.
+USLG-rigid) if all its Cayley graphs are LG-rigid (resp.
+USLG-rigid).
+Using some structural results due to Furman (for lattices) and Trofimov (for groups with polynomial growth), we obtain, as a corollary of Theorem \ref{thm:mainIntro}, \begin{icor} Under the assumption that they are torsion-free the following groups are USLG-rigid: \begin{itemize} \item non-virtually free irreducible lattices in semisimple connected real Lie groups with finite center (e.g.\ simple connected real Lie groups); \item groups of polynomial growth. \end{itemize} \end{icor}